Quasi Instrumental Variable Methods for Stable Hidden Confounding and Binary Outcome: QIV-based Test and Identification

-does not depend on $u$, where $\beta _{z}\left( 0\right) =1$.
-That is, $\beta _{u,z}\left( u,z\right)=\beta _{u}\left( u\right)\beta _{z}\left(z\right)$.
-Interestingly, as we show in the Supplementary Materials, this latter assumption may be motivated by a certain conditional independence condition involving counterfactual response types.
 Finally, we presume that each i.i.d realization $(A,U)$ is a point snapshot of a latent dynamic Markov process, i.e. a unit's underlying full data actually entails a Markov process $\{A(t),U(t):t\}$ of time-varying treatment subject to time-varying confounding as represented in the DAG given in Figure \ref{figure:markovmodel}, where, without loss of generality $Z$ is assumed to be realized at $t=0$.
 The model then assumes that by the time $T$ when the treatment is measured, and thus $A\equiv A(T)\,\ $and $U\equiv U(T-1)$ the Markov process has reached a certain equilibrium state, in the sense that its underlying generative law is stable over time, which can formally be stated as the following distributional equality:

 Under these conditions, by d-separation

 We have that at equilibrium

 and therefore